 3. Choose Your Header Style

-When doing this, you'll need to open up Microsoft Word and start with a blank Word document.
-You should be able to find a list with numerous heading styles that you can choose from.
+When doing this, you'll need to open up Microsoft Word and start with a blank Word document template.
+You should be able to find a list of numerous heading styles that you can choose from.
 You will want to go with the one that's simple yet professional.
 Although you can choose to use standard fonts such as Times New Roman or Garamond if you want to play it safe, just remember that it's ultimately your choice in the end.

 4. Choose Your Footer Style